yawlhead91/build-tools/README.md

 bt server port=8200 staticDir=./blah
 ```

-Providing no arguments will start the serve the root directory of your project on localhost via port 7000 by default.
+Providing no arguments will serve the root directory of your project on localhost via port 7000 by default.

 ### bt test